Principal vs. interest: What’s the difference?

 -

-Principal vs. interest in a nutshell
+Key takeaways: Principal vs. interest

-The principal balance on a loan or credit card is generally how much you borrowed.
+The principal balance on a loan or credit card is generally the amount you borrowed.
 And interest can accrue on the principal based on the account’s interest rate.
-The more principal, the higher the interest rate and the more frequently interest accrues, the more interest you’ll have to pay overall.
+The more principal, the higher the interest rate—and the more frequently interest accrues, the more interest you’ll pay overall.
+Paying down a loan’s principal balance early could lead to paying less total interest.

-Paying down a loan’s principal balance early could lead to paying less interest overall.
 With credit cards, you can avoid interest on purchases by paying your bill in full each month or looking for promotional interest rate offers.
+If you’re considering a credit card, you can see whether you’re pre-approved for a Capital One card with no impact to your credit scores.